magentabusiness/magentabusiness.github.io/docs/samples/abeeway/tracker.md

 We assume:
 - You are registered on the Actility [website](https://www.actility.com/).
 - You have at least one Abeeway Micro Tracker or Abeeway Industrial Tracker that is already connected  with ACTILITY THINGPARK IoT NETWORK and is active.
-- We also assume you already have a ThingsBoard PE server or free demo account.
+- We also assume you already have a IoT Hub server or free demo account.
 Otherwise, you can register for a 30-days free demo account here: [thingsboard.cloud](https://thingsboard.cloud/signup).
-We expect you to have at least a basic knowledge about ThingsBoard, so we do recommend to complete the [Getting Started](/docs/getting-started-guides/helloworld) guide.
+We expect you to have at least a basic knowledge about IoT Hub, so we do recommend to complete the [Getting Started](/docs/getting-started-guides/helloworld) guide.

 ## Integration overview

-ThingsBoard Platform Integrations feature allows to push data from various platforms and connectivity solutions to ThingsBoard.
+IoT Hub Platform Integrations feature allows to push data from various platforms and connectivity solutions to IoT Hub.
-We will use platform ThingPark Wireless company Actility to consume data from LoRaWAN networks and automatically register devices in ThingsBoard.
+We will use platform ThingPark Wireless company Actility to consume data from LoRaWAN networks and automatically register devices in IoT Hub.
-Besides configuring the integration, we will also set ThingsBoard up to decode incoming data, store it in the database, visualize on the dashboard and generate alarms based on configurable thresholds.
+Besides configuring the integration, we will also set IoT Hub up to decode incoming data, store it in the database, visualize on the dashboard and generate alarms based on configurable thresholds.

 ## Step 1.
 Checking the registration for the platform ThingPark Wireless company Actility